-What is ITIL (Information Technology Infrastructure Library) ?
+What is ITIL (Information Technology Infrastructure Library)?

-ITIL® is one of the the most popular approaches to IT service management in the world and is used by many successful major organisations.
+ITIL® is one of the the most popular approaches to IT service management in the world and is used by many successful major organizations.
 ITIL allows the organization to establish a baseline from which it can plan, implement and measure future business strategy.
-ITIL is often used to demonstrate compliance and to measure improvement.
+ITIL is often used to demonstrate compliance and measure improvement.

 What is the ITIL Incident Management Process?

 The ITIL incident management process is the actual adoption of ITIL into a practical framework.
 The ITIL Management process is a way to ensure effective IT service delivery by the organization to meet their client’s needs when an incident occurs.
 The process focuses solely on handling and escalating incidents as they occur to restore defined service levels.
 The process does not consider root cause analysis or resolving deeper issues.
 Instead, it focuses on process and issue resolution.